 - Buddhism: As a representation of eternity.

 - China and Japan: Eternity and the number 10,000.
-Also used in Japan to mark the locations of Buddhist temples on maps.
+Also used in Japan (as well as in Korea, Taiwan, and Hong Kong) to mark the locations of Buddhist temples on maps.

 - Jainism: Even more prominent than in Buddhism or Hinduism; all holy books and temples must bear the swastika.